speps/speps.github.io/content/articles/water-masking-sea-of-thieves.md

         discard
 ```

+### Extensions

-Note that the "inside volume" case could also be handled by adding a value at near clip depth during sort, so the cost of sampling the first value is gone during the sampling.
+* The "inside volume" case could also be handled by adding a value at near clip depth during sort, so the cost of sampling the first value is gone during the sampling.